-Prostatitis is the inflammation of the prostate and sometimes the area around it.
+Prostatitis is the inflammation of the prostate and sometimes the area around it causing pain.
 There are several types of prostatitis, each with a range of symptoms.
 Some men with the disease will experience severe pain and symptoms which have a significant impact on their quality of life.
 In some cases patients will have no symptoms at all.

 Chronic prostatitis/chronic pelvic pain syndrome/Nonbacterial prostatitis /prostatodynia, is the most common prostatitis and its exact cause is unknown.
 Symptoms can include; pain in the genitals and pelvic area, difficulty or pain urinating, and sometimes pain during or after ejaculation.
 In many cases treatment is not effective but the disease can ‘burn out’ after several years.